gaelforget/ClimateModels.jl/docs/src/functionalities.md

 readdir(PC)
 ```

-This functionality reformats the Pluto notebook via [`unroll`](@ref) and runs the notebook code in the notebook environment.
-All files get copied into `pathof(PC)` as before.
-This approach provides a simple way to run in batch mode model configurations documented in notebooks.
+The Pluto notebook gets split up into main code (1) and environment (2).
+This approach provides a simple way to go from model documentation, in notebook format, to large simulations run, done in batch mode.

-If a notebook itself contains a `ModelConfig` called `MC` then the corresponding folder can be linked into the `PlutoConfig` folder at the end.
-This feature is controled by `linked_model` as ilustrated just above.

-Similarly a data input folder can be specified via the `data_folder` key.
+Files get copied into `pathof(PC)` as before.
+If `notebook.jl` contains a `ModelConfig`, let's call it `MC`, then the `pathof(MC)` folder can be linked into `pathof(PC)` at the end.
+This feature is controlled by `linked_model` as illustrated just before.
+A data input folder can be specified via the `data_folder` key.
 This will result in the specified folder getting linked into `pathof(PC)` before running the notebook.

-The [`update`](@ref) method for a [`PlutoConfig`](@ref) adds a simple method for updating notebook dependencies.
-This is a routine maintanance operation, which is often followed by  rerunning the notebook to detect potential updating issues.
+[`update`](@ref) provides a simple method for updating notebook dependencies.
+Such routine maintanance is often followed by  rerunning the notebook to detect potential updating issues.

 ```@example 3
 update(PlutoConfig(filename))